What is POS Preauthorization for Bars and Restaurants?

 - Run sales reports

-The only real changes owner/operators will experience by adopting preauthorization are increased levels in both staff efficiency and guest satisfaction.
-Who doesn’t love that?
+The only real changes owners/operators will experience with adopting preauthorization are increased levels in both staff efficiency and guest satisfaction.